TCLee-tech/Java-Springboot-Gemini/README.md

 <hr>

-### Update Maven build file with the Google Cloud Libraries Bill-of-Materials (BOM) and Vertex AI's library.
+### Update Maven build file.
+1. Add the Google Cloud Libraries Bill-of-Materials (BOM) and Vertex AI's library
-1. In VS Code, in your Java application folder, open pom.xml and add the following codes:
+   - In VS Code, in your Java application folder, open pom.xml and add the following codes:
 ```
 <dependencyManagement>
   <dependencies>